quicwg/base-drafts/draft-ietf-quic-http.md

 blocks in order to maintain HPACK decoder state, but the resulting output MUST be discarded.

-An HTTP request/response exchange fully consumes a request stream and response stream.
-The exchange also consumes a stream for each payload body that is present.
-After sending a request, a client closes the streams it used for sending the request and any request body; after sending a response, the server closes the stream it used for sending the request and any payload body.
+An HTTP request/response exchange fully consumes a bidirectional stream, as well as a unidirectional stream for each payload body that is present.
+After sending a request, a client closes the streams it used for sending the request and any request body; after sending a response, the server closes the streams it used for sending the request and any payload body.

 A server can send a complete response prior to the client sending an entire request if the response does not depend on any portion of the request that has not been sent and received.
-A server can request that the client cease transmission and retransmission of stream data on the stream or streams that carry the request by sending a REQUEST_RST frame on those streams (TBD).
+A server can request that the client cease transmission and retransmission of stream data on the stream or streams that carry the request by sending a DISINTEREST frame on those streams (TBD).

 ### Header Compression